blitz-research/dawnxr/README.md

 Dawn / openxr interop library

-Adds a dawn openxr platform that should work the same as existing d3d12, vulkan etc openxr platforms.
+Adds a dawn openxr platform that should work the same as the existing d3d12, vulkan etc openxr platforms.
 'Steals' the d3d11 platform defines to achieve this though.

 Must be used with the 'openxr' branch of this fork of dawn: https://github.com/blitz-research/dawn